pelagia123/todo-list-tutorial/service.md

 {% endcode-tabs-item %}
 {% endcode-tabs %}

-Next, add the service to the `providers` array, so that the ngModule looks like this:
+Next, add the service to the `providers` array, so that the NgModule looks like this:

 {% code-tabs %}
 {% code-tabs-item title="app.module.ts:" %}